devklick/evardoc/README.md

 The template will be formatted using the `format` command and written to a file called `template.env`.

 Optionally, you can specify the `-o` (`--overwrite`) flag to force any existing `template.env` file to be overwritten with the contents of the new template.
+With this flag, the data from the current environment file will be merged with the current environment template, applying any updates to the existing template variables and adding any new ones to the bottom of the template.

 **NOTE:** If other people work in the same repository, it is recommended to avoid this and use the default merge approach, where ony new variables from the `.env` file will be added to the bottom of the existing template.
 Otherwise, you may find that, since you and your teammates's may only use a subset of supported variables, you'll each end up creating and committing different templates.